 - Not investigate complaints where they have been directly involved in the action or decision being complained of.
-Where a conflict of interest is found the complaint investigation will be handed over to another officer within the department; - Undertake complaint investigations following this policy and the guidelines for good investigative practice as set out in Appendix 3; - Record their findings in an Investigation Report using the template set out in Appendix 4;
+Where a conflict of interest is found the complaint investigation will be handed over to another officer within the department; - Undertake complaint investigations following this policy and the 'Complaints Guide and Toolkit for Officers' resource available from the staff intranet; and - Record their findings in an Investigation Report using the template provided on the 'Complaints Guide and Toolkit for Officers' intranet page.